MaribelHearn/maribelhearn.com/.github/README.md

 Make sure to include your copy of the `php_host.template` file as the env_file, containing the IP address PHP-FPM is run at (usually 127.0.0.1).

+In the PHP-FPM container, enable the `gettext` module.
+Install the `locales` package and enable every locale listed in the `locale` directory in this repository, such as `en_GB.UTF-8 UTF-8`.

 ## Running without Docker
 Prerequisites:
 * PHP (version 8 or newer)